 I served my tenant with a written notice of termination before September 1 of last year.
 He argues that the notice was not valid and refuses to vacate the premises.
 What can I do?

 A landlord may seek to oust a tenant who has improperly stayed on the land after legal termination of the lease by following the same forcible entry and detainer procedures outlined above.
 The landlord first serves the tenant with a three-day notice to quit and then files a forcible entry and detainer petition in court.
 Upon receiving the petition, the court will hold a hearing to give the tenant an opportunity to respond.
+Again, landlords faced with this situation should enlist the assistance of counsel.

 My tenant in is his first year of a three-year lease.
 I am not happy with the way my tenant is caring for my land.
 I believe that his farming practices constitute a breach of the good husbandry provisions in our written lease.
 What can I do?